Hollings/hollingsbot3/README.md

 # hollingsbot3

 This is a minimal Discord bot project using [discord.py](https://discordpy.readthedocs.io/).
 It is set up to run inside Docker using docker-compose.
+Image generation tasks are handled by a separate Celery worker communicating through Redis.

 ## Requirements
 - Docker